slyedoc/bevy-template/README.md

 # Bevy Template

+*DO NOT USE!* This was me playing round with creating a simple editor egui, and learning bevy a bit better.
+Also played around with how you would switch scenes, going to look at bevy_scenes, didnt know about it at the time.

 This is a project template using bevy and cummunity plugins.

 This will be a framework for myself and where I figure out how to use existing solutions.